New York

 For more information visit the Multi-State Compliance Matrix

-Out of 51 U.S. jurisdictions, New York ranks #20 overall for its friendliness towards faith-based nonprofit organizations.
-New York has several policies that facilitate the contributions of faith-based nonprofits, including a broad automatic exemption from charitable registration requirements for religious organizations and broad sales tax exemptions available upon application for religious organizations’ sales and purchases.
-New York, however, has some policies that are burdensome to faith-based nonprofits operating in the state, such as a Blaine Amendment, no RFRA, and an audit requirement to maintain charitable solicitation registration.
+Out of 51 U.S. jurisdictions, New York ranks #22 overall for its friendliness towards faith-based nonprofit organizations.
+New York has several laws that facilitate the contributions of faith-based nonprofits, including exemptions from nondiscrimination laws regarding employment that protect the autonomy of religious organizations as well as state sales tax exemptions available upon application.
+New York, however, has some policies that are burdensome to faith-based nonprofits operating in the state, such as a Blaine Amendment, and a burdensome audit requirement to maintain charitable solicitation registration, and a lack of a RFRA.

 Religious Freedom: